ahmedmazariML/Re-Implementation-of-Convolutional-Recurrent-Neural-Network-for-Sequence-Text-Recognition/README.md

 # My task

-1-Reproduce the result of the article.
+1-Reproduce the result of the article

-2- Adapt the code and fine-tune the model for other datasets.
+2- Adapt the code and fine-tune the model for other datasets